-The story of ReAct started 15 years ago with a small group of people, many who are still with the network today.
-They all shared a passion for global health, and felt the urgency to adress the growing problem of antibiotic resistance.
-The network has since grown, with the presence of offices in 5 continents and many passionate members working together.
-This year ReAct is celebrating 15 years of action on antibiotic resistance!
+The story of ReAct started almost 20 years ago with a small group of people, many who are still with the network today.
+They all shared a passion for global health, and felt the urgency to address the growing problem of antibiotic resistance.
+The network has since grown, with the presence of offices in four continents and many passionate members working together.

 ReAct was created in 2005 with the goal to become a catalyst for global engagement and action on antibiotic resistance by bridging the gap between science and policy and turning what was then largely seen as a medical and technical issue, into one of social and political importance.

 Together with the Dag Hammarskjöld Foundation, Professor Otto Cars, internationally renowned specialist in infectious diseases, organized a small pre-meeting on antibiotic resistance in 2004.
 His mission to wake the world up to the threat of antibiotic resistance started in Sweden already in the 1990’s.
 The meeting brought forward the idea of creating an international network on antibiotic resistance.

 In 2005, a larger meeting was held with engaged champions from across the globe at which ReAct was formally inaugurated.
 Several people who attended this first meeting are still with ReAct today: Dr Arturo Quizphe-Peralta Director of ReAct Latin America, Professor Sujith Chandy Director of ReAct Asia Pacific, Professor Anthony So Director of former ReAct North America and Professor Otto Cars.

 ReAct’s engagement for concerted action to antibiotic resistance has significantly contributed to many of the important initiatives that today are ongoing globally at different levels.

 THE EARLY YEARS 2004-2010

 Targeting the WHO – generating evidence and identifying barriers for innovation of antibiotics